Privacy Policy

 We do not keep your data longer than necessary.

-• Duration of proceedings + until all appeal deadlines expire
+• Legal disputes.
+Spain/EU: Duration of proceedings + until all appeal deadlines expire.
+UK: Duration of proceedings + until all appeal deadlines expire.

 Where a specific statutory obligation requires retention beyond the general limitation period, data will be retained for the period prescribed by that specific law and no longer.
 Data retained solely to defend potential legal claims will be kept in a restricted state and accessed only if a claim is made.